 - PhD, Computer Engineering, Texas A&M University

 Professor Shiyan Hu received his Ph.D. in Computer Engineering from Texas A&M University in 2008.
-He is currently an Associate Professor in the Department of Electrical and Computer Engineering at Michigan Technological University, where he founds the Michigan Tech Cyber-Physical System Research Group and also directs the Michigan Tech VLSI CAD Research Lab.
-He has been a Visiting Professor at IBM Research (Austin) during Summer 2010, and he will be a Visiting Associate Professor at Stanford University from 08/2015 to 01/2016.
+He is currently a Visiting Associate Professor at Stanford University, and an Associate Professor in Department of Electrical and Computer Engineering at Michigan Tech. where he is Director of the Michigan Tech Cyber-Physical System Research Group and Associate Director of Michigan Tech Institute of Computing and Cybersystems.
+He was a Visiting Professor at IBM Research (Austin).

-Prof. Hu is an Associate Editor/Guest Editor for 5 IEEE/ACM Transactions including IEEE Transactions on Circuits and Systems, IEEE Transactions on Computers, IEEE Transactions on CAD, IEEE Transactions on Industrial Informatics, and ACM Transactions on Embedded Computing Systems.
-He has served as General Chair, Technical Program Committee (TPC) Chair, TPC Subcommittee Chair, Session Chair, and TPC member for various conferences for more than 70 times, which include the TPC Subcommittee Chair for the premier conferences IEEE/ACM Design Automation Conference (DAC) in 2014 and 2015, and IEEE/ACM International Conference on Computer Aided Design (ICCAD) in 2011.
+Prof. Hu is the Founding Chair for IEEE Technical Committee on Cybernetics for Cyber-Physical Systems.
+He is an ACM Distinguished Speaker, an IEEE Computer Society Distinguished Visitor, an invited participant for U.S. National Academy of Engineering Frontiers of Engineering Symposium, a recipient of National Science Foundation (NSF) CAREER Award, ACM SIGDA Richard Newton DAC Scholarship (as the faculty advisor), and JSPS Faculty Invitation Fellowship.
+He is an Associate Editor/Guest Editor for 7 IEEE/ACM Transactions such as IEEE Transactions on Computers and IEEE Transactions on CAD.
+He has served as General Chair, Technical Program Committee (TPC) Chair, TPC Subcommittee Chair, Session Chair, and TPC Member for various conferences for more than 70 times, which include the TPC Subcommittee Chair for DAC and ICCAD.
 He is a Senior Member of IEEE.

 Areas of Interest

 - Smart Home and Smart Energy Systems